Our Mission

 Mass Intentions

 We offer the facility for Mass to be celebrated for your personal Intentions.
 The Mass Intentions will be published weekly on our Calendar (see below).
 If you wish to use this facility please download a Form using the “MASS INTENTION” link at the top of the page (between LOGIN and BULLETIN) or fill in one of the envelopes at the back of Church and hand it to Fr.
 Manoj or place in the Offertory Collection.
+Should you wish to take the Offertory Processional gifts up on the day of your Mass Intention please speak to Teresa Reid in advance.

 In Memorium